archivy/archivy/README.md

 Archivy is dedicated at building **open and quality knowledge base software** through collaboration and community discussion.

+To get news and updates on Archivy and its development, you can [watch the archivy repository](https://github.com/archivy/archivy) or follow [@uzpg_ on Twitter](https://twitter.com/uzpg_).

 You can interact with us through the [issue board](https://github.com/archivy/archivy/issues) and the more casual [discord server](https://discord.gg/uQsqyxB).